frederic-perez/AmE-dictionary/data/dictionary.md

 __trespass__ _v_ :two::hammer: _No trespassing._
 __trespasses__ _n_ :pencil2:
 __tress__ _n_ (tresses) long lock of hair esp. the long unbound hair of a woman—usually used in plural. _Blond tresses._
-__trestle__ _n_ :nine: /ˈtrɛs(ə)l/ __1__ A framework in the form of a horizontal member supported at each end by a pair of splayed legs, used to carry scaffold boards, a table top, etc _A trestle table._ :es: caballete __2__ An open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ _Railway trestles._ :es: bastidor
+__trestle__ _n_ :nine::m: /ˈtrɛs(ə)l/ __1__ A framework in the form of a horizontal member supported at each end by a pair of splayed legs, used to carry scaffold boards, a table top, etc _A trestle table._ :es: caballete __2__ An open braced framework used to support an elevated structure such as a bridge. _He walks under the Bond Hill railroad trestle._ _Railway trestles._ :es: bastidor
 __trey__ _n_ :two: (treys) A card, die, or domino with three pips.
 __triad__ _n_ :two::hammer:
 __triage<sup>1</sup>__ _n_ :two: The method of deciding who receives medical treatment first, according to how seriously someone is injured.